tanvisharma1325/toy_robot_puzzle_solution/README.md

 1. Docker image runs tests during the image build process.
 If any of the tests fail it will not build the image.

-### Note: I just added Jenkinsfile to demonstate.
-How would create the CI/CD?
+### Note: I just added sample Jenkinsfile to demonstate the CI/CD pipeline?

 ## This is how our Jenkinsfile looks like: